 Climate

 Climate in Yogyakarta features tropical wet and dry climate (Aw) as the precipitation in the driest month, August.
-The wettest month in Yogyakarta is January, while the hottest month is April with average temperature 27.1 Celsius.
+The wettest month is January, while the hottest month is April with average temperature 27.1 Celsius.
 The annual temperature is roughly about 26 to 27 Celsius.

 Food